massoncheg/forgejo-docs/v1.19/user/first-repository.md

 > Although we use HTTP in this Getting Started guide, it is a good idea to setup SSH-based authentication once you feel confident to do so

 ### Option A: Clone the newly created, empty repository

 If you want to start a fresh project (so if you don't already have source code that you want to upload to Forgejo), the quickest way to get started is to clone your newly created repository like this:

 #### 1. Navigate to your local workspace (optional)

-If you're just getting started, it's a good idea to keep your projects neatly sorted in a dedicated directory, like in this example:
+If you're just getting started, it's a good idea to keep your projects neatly sorted in a dedicated directory, like in the following example.
+We assume a Linux machine. `mkdir` creates a new directory, `cd` changes into it.
+`$` is indicating that the commands are run as a user without admin permissions.
+`~/repositories$` is meant to be read as „current working directory is the repositories folder within the home directory”.
+The username here is `knut` on a machine with the name of `iceberg`.

 ```bash
 knut@iceberg:~$ mkdir repositories